 - Hire happy people.
 Be serious about cultural fit like Zappos is.
 To choose the right candidates, they use an interviewing technique called the “Nice Guy” test.
 What they’ll do is pick up the candidates who are from out of town with a shuttle and give them a tour before the actual interviews.
 If they found out at the end of the day that the shuttle driver wasn’t treated well, the interview process stops there, no matter how well the candidate performed.
 The lesson?
 Hire for attitude first, then teach skills.

 - Have reasonable working hours.
 We live in a culture where working hard and getting by with little to no sleep stands for “work ethic, or toughness, or some other virtue”, to paraphrase Maria Popova in the book Tools of Titans.
 You can use one of these best group task management software, that is easy to use on a desktop too, to help your team organize their task more efficient.
 Recognize that your employees have a personal life outside their work and respect it.

 - Give and ask for feedback.
 Oftentimes, feedback comes too late.
 Ask for it when you require it the most to shorten the learning cycle and improve yourself faster.
 When expressing it, do it in a constructive, actionable way to build team spirit among your colleagues.
 Beware the tone though.
 You don’t want to come off as a snob.

 - Focus on the wins.
 Even the small ones.
 Like helping out a colleague, finishing that task before its due date, or throwing out a Snickers bar packaging someone left on the kitchen table.
 These are all actions that impact the company, no matter how small they are.
 Be more intentional next time and do more of them each day.

 In the end, remember that being happy at work doesn’t depend on perks.
-It’s more about doing meaningful work and sharing the results with your colleagues and clients.
+It’s more about getting meaningful things done and sharing the results with your colleagues and clients.
 This way, you can all enjoy it together.
 Something we can all do and benefit from.